Marble Grading Standards

 Below Near Mint

-Marble Finds does not offer heavily damaged or structurally compromised marbles.
+Marble Finds does not offer heavily damaged or structurally compromised marbles on our website.
 Examples exhibiting significant fractures, extensive chipping, severe surface wear, or condition issues materially affecting collectibility are excluded from inventory.
+We do offer marbles for sale on eBay, in Good to Near Mint condition and above.
+You can find us under Marble Finds on eBay.

 Grading Philosophy